hpi-schul-cloud/schulcloud-server/apps/server/src/modules/files-storage-client/README.md

 ## Summary

-The module work as API client wrapper to communicated with the files-storage in backend.
+The module works as API client wrapper to communicate with the files-storage backend.